-After decoratively overloaded, splendid art works, his style gets softer at around 1910.
-The painting “Death and Life” gets created and several times over-worked.
+After having focused on decoratively overloaded, splendid art works, he starts developping a softer style at around 1910.
+The painting “Death and Life” was created and several times over-worked.
 Klimt elevates the topic into something general and gives „life“ a wonderful beauty with some inherent sadness – with death standing next to it.
-Enfeebled by a cerebral apoplexy, Gustav Klimt dies of pneumonia on 6 February 1918.
+Enfeebled by a cerebral apoplexy, Gustav Klimt dies of pneumonia on 6th February 1918.

 Gustav Klimt once said about himself: